The Office of Internships and Experiential

 - Yes, you are required to complete assignments as outlined on

-Am I legally required to register my internship for credit?
+Do I have to register my internship for academic credit?

 - Legally, for-profit companies cannot offer unpaid internships